 \section{Abstract}

 Modern AI systems achieve remarkable capabilities at the cost of substantial energy consumption.
-To connect intelligence to physical efficiency, we propose two complementary bits-per-joule metrics under explicit accounting conventions: (1) Thermodynamic Epiplexity per Joule---bits of structural information about a theoretical environment-instance variable newly encoded in an agent's internal state per unit measured energy within a stated boundary---and (2) Empowerment per Joule---the embodied sensorimotor channel capacity (control information) per expected energetic cost over a fixed horizon.
-These provide two axes of physical intelligence: recognition (model-building) vs.\ control (action influence).
-Drawing on stochastic thermodynamics, we show how a Landauer-scale closed-cycle benchmark for epiplexity acquisition follows as a corollary of a standard thermodynamic-learning inequality under explicit subsystem assumptions, and we clarify how Landauer-scaled costs act as closed-cycle benchmarks under explicit reset/reuse and boundary-closure assumptions; conversely, we give a simple decoupling construction showing that without such assumptions---and without charging for externally prepared low-entropy resources (e.g.\ fresh memory) crossing the boundary---information gain and in-boundary dissipation need not be tightly linked.
-For empirical settings where the latent structure variable is unavailable, we align the operational notion of epiplexity with compute-bounded MDL epiplexity and recommend reporting MDL-epiplexity / compression-gain surrogates as companions.
-Finally, we propose a unified efficiency framework that reports both metrics together with a minimal checklist of boundary/energy accounting, coarse-graining/noise, horizon/reset, and cost conventions to reduce ambiguity and support consistent bits-per-joule comparisons, and we sketch connections to energy-adjusted scaling analyses.
+To connect intelligence to physical efficiency, we propose two complementary bits-per-joule metrics under explicit accounting conventions: (1) Thermodynamic Epiplexity per Joule, new bits of structure about a specified environment-instance variable encoded in an agent's state per unit energy, and (2) Empowerment per Joule, sensorimotor channel capacity per expected energetic cost over a fixed horizon.
+These give two axes of physical intelligence, recognition vs.\ control, but the resulting numbers are benchmark-relative rather than universal.
+Drawing on stochastic thermodynamics, we formulate a Landauer-scale closed-cycle benchmark for epiplexity acquisition by combining a thermodynamic-learning inequality with data processing, and clarify why boundary closure is required; conversely, a decoupling construction shows that without such assumptions information gain and in-boundary dissipation need not be tightly linked.
+For empirical settings where the latent structure variable is unavailable, we recommend compute-bounded MDL epiplexity / compression-gain surrogates.
+Finally, we propose a unified efficiency framework with a minimal checklist of conventions for relative bits-per-joule comparisons, and give a compact language-model reporting example.